rsyncOSX/RsyncOSXdocs/content/post/ssh.md

 ```bash
 ssh-copy-id -i /Users/thomas/.ssh_rsyncosx/rsyncosx -p NN user@server
 ```
 You can also setup the new ssh keypath and identityfile in a terminal window and after setup add the new ssh keypath and identityfile in Userconfig.
-RsyncUI will automatically enable it when added in user config.
+RsyncOSX will automatically enable it when added in user config.

-If you want RsyncUI to assist in setting up please select the ssh tab, open [the user configuration](/post/sshsettings/) and add new ssh keypath and identityfile and ssh port number if other than 22.
+If you want RsyncOSX to assist in setting up please select the ssh tab, open [the user configuration](/post/sshsettings/) and add new ssh keypath and identityfile and ssh port number if other than 22.

 The user can also apply local ssh keypath and identityfile and ssh port, which rules the global settings, on each task.